 Aligning Learner Skills and Competencies with Jobs

-Wellspring is a multi-phase project bringing together institutions and corporations to accelerate an education-to-work ecosystem based upon verifiable digital credentials capturing learning achievements and skills, to empower individuals to find jobs and help transform the education system as it moves from valuing seat-time to skills.
-Wellspring is sponsored by IMS Global Learning Consortium and the 1EdTech Foundation with generous support by Walmart and the Charles Koch Foundation.
+Wellspring is a multi-phase project bringing together institutions and corporations to accelerate an education-to-work ecosystem based upon verifiable digital credentials capturing learning achievements and skills to empower individuals to find jobs and help transform the education system as it moves from valuing seat-time to skills.
+Wellspring is sponsored by IMS Global Learning Consortium and the 1EdTech Foundation with generous support from the Charles Koch Foundation and Walmart.

 Providing Equitable and Effective Career Pathway Guidance

 Digital records of learning remain isolated in proprietary silos, dramatically less valuable for the learner and worker.
 Opportunities to advance are being blocked for learners and earners who possess the skills needed for a job, or a better job, but lack the ability to digitally and effectively communicate their verifiable competencies.
 This problem is solvable through the widespread adoption of open, interoperable standards for learner records in academic and employer-based learning and talent management systems.

 This new education-to-work ecosystem, based on interoperable learner records and credentials, will allow individuals to find jobs aligned to their expertise and skills and employers to identify the best talent aligned to essential job roles.
 Upon completion of all planned phases, project Wellspring will demonstrate:

 - Educational institutions documenting academic credentials that align with targeted job positions and follow open standards for data interoperability

 - Employers searching to find talent based upon candidates' verifiable digital credentials

 - Learners using their verifiable credentials as currency to apply and qualify for jobs in employers’ applicant tracking systems